-Since the Boardwalk is a deluxe resort, it has a water slide.
-All of the moderate and deluxe’s have water slides at their pools.
-The Boardwalk pool is designed to look like a wooden roller coaster.
+Boardwalk’s pool is called the Luna Park Pool.
+Since Boardwalk is a deluxe resort, it has a water slide.
+All of the moderate and deluxe resorts have water slides at their pools.

 But I guarantee you, this slide doesn’t have anything on the pirate ship waterslide next door at Stormalong Bay.

+Near the pool area, there’s a pool bar called Leaping Horse Libations, designed to look like a carousel.
 Leaping Horse Libations offers drinks, sandwiches, and snacks.
-You can view their menu here on Disney’s site if you want a closer look.
+You can view their menu here on Disney’s site.

 When it comes to dining options at Disney’s Boardwalk, I have mixed feelings.
-There are quite a few options, but the counter service is lacking.
+There are quite a few options, but the counter service locations are lacking.

 First, there’s the infamous Flying Fish, a signature dining location at Disney.
 Reservations are required in advance, and a meal here is not likely to disappoint.

 Next door to Flying Fish is Abracadabar, like abracadabra, except with a bar at the end.
 I don’t have any experience here, but anyone interested in magic tricks and unusual elixirs (alcoholic beverages) might enjoy the location.